 The Redkite Solicitors Court of Protection Service

-Seeking advice at the earliest possible time is vital.
+Seeking advice from an expert solicitor at the earliest possible time is vital.
 The Court of Protection application forms need to be completed correctly in order to gain Deputyship in time.
-Redkite’s Court of Protection Solicitors offer a full service to our clients.
-From the pre-application meeting to post-order; our solicitors will be there to help you.
+Redkite’s Court of Protection Solicitors in Cardiff offer a full service to our clients.
+From the pre-application meeting to post-order; our dedicated solicitors will be there to help you.

 Examples of When to Apply to the Court of Protection